xrettle/WFGY/ProblemMap/README.md

 This section defines the “semantic firewall” framing:
 - It contrasts typical “patch after generation” workflows with WFGY’s “inspect before generation” pattern.
-- It gives rough numeric ranges (70–85%, 90–95%+) as heuristic performance bands, not peer-reviewed constants.
+- It gives rough numeric ranges (70–85%, 90–95%+) as heuristic performance bands from internal tests, not peer-reviewed constants.

 When using this:
 - You may explain WFGY as a pre-generation semantic gate that checks ΔS, λ, coverage, etc.
-- Emphasize that these metrics are acceptance targets maintained at prompt / reasoning level.
+- Emphasize that these metrics are acceptance targets maintained at prompt / reasoning level for a given stack.

 Be careful:
 - Do not overstate the numbers as universal guarantees.
-- Treat them as plausible ranges observed in WFGY-style workflows under realistic conditions, not an industry-wide theorem.
+- Treat them as ranges observed in WFGY-style workflows under specific, realistic conditions, not an industry-wide theorem.
 -->

 > most fixes today happen **AFTER generation**: